pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 5. Implementation
 6. Monitor/Control

-Dumas separates the process environment of organisations into three levels.
+Dumas separates the process environment of organizations into three levels.
 1. Process Landscape (strategic), 2.
 Abstract Process Models (tactic) and Detailed Process Models (BPMN, operational

 IT is being used to improve steps 5 & 6 by virtually representing the process and then using adequate measures to identify bottlenecks, and improve the process.